 Our story and mission

 During my childhood, we came here every weekend and on Christmas, Easter, and summer holidays.
-No one in the family doesn’t have a great memory of Ravasqueira.
+There is no one in the family that doesn’t have a great memory of Ravasqueira.
 From going out with the workers to pick acorns to go fishing, picking asparagus, and horseback riding.
 We had a picnic almost every day.
 At the time, Casa da Malta, one of the current spaces we use for meals, was still working.
 The staff would come in the morning and place their packed lunches around the square fireplace.
 Then, the housekeeper made the bread and lit the fire so that the food was warm by lunchtime.
 We still have our family gatherings at Ravasqueira.
 I lived in Ravasqueira for two years, when my husband was the manager, and I enjoyed my time here.
 There’s always something to keep us busy.
 I used to make jams, slaughter pigs, and lord knows what else!

 All our lunches and dinners are cooked here by Joaquina and Eugénia who’ve been working with us for many years.
 In the beginning, we asked chef Pedro Sommer to train the staff, and now they do everything themselves.
 In 2017, we served 9,000 meals at Ravasqueira, and we had 120 people for lunch in one day.

-The art of hosting well
+The art of good hosting

 Right now I would feel torn if I had to move to Ravasqueira because of my two grandchildren.
 But I wouldn’t mind staying for a while and neither would my husband!
 The family has always been very fond of this area.
 My grandfather bought the property because he liked coming to Alentejo to hunt, and when I was a child, we used to come here every weekend.
-As an adult, some of my fondest memories of Alentejo and Ravasqueira were the pig slaughters.
-We used to buy pigs and fatten them for the slaughter.
-I would come here and stay for a week.
-On the day of the event, I liked supervising the cuts and which sausages to make, how to season the different meats… I had lots of fun!

 The area is famous for the food, with lamb and pork as the main ingredients of the most traditional dishes.